GfSE/SAF-Cameo-Profile/README.md

 # 3DS Cameo Systems Modeler Resources for SAF users

+This repository provides the  **SAF Profile** prior to the refactoring of the SAF Grid.

+It is conform to the [PreRefactor2026 branch of the SAF Specification](https://saf.gfse.org/version/PreRefactor2026/)

-This repository provides the current state of development of the **SAF Profile** intended to be used with Cameo Systems Modeler/Magic Draw / Magic System of Systems Architect 2024x refresh 3.
+It is intended to be used with Cameo Systems Modeler/Magic Draw / Magic System of Systems Architect 2026x.
 Please see the model file itself for licensing terms.

-We're also  working on a plugin for the 2026x versions, see the [Releases Page of the Repository](https://github.com/GfSE/SAF-Cameo-Profile/releases).
+For Download see the [Releases Page of the Repository](https://github.com/GfSE/SAF-Cameo-Profile/releases), please download one of the releases named *PreRefactor2026* if you prefer to use the SAF prior to refactoring.

 If you need help, have a question or for general discussion, please visit [SAF discussion forum](https://github.com/GfSE/SAF-Specification/discussions).